Expert seller representation · Data-driven pricing · July 2026

 Contact SebastianMore Port Coquitlam Resources

 Sebastian Czarkowski is a licensed real estate professional registered under the Real Estate Services Act of British Columbia and regulated by the BC Financial Services Authority (BCFSA).
 Brokerage: Royal LePage Elite West, Coquitlam, BC.
 REALTOR®, REALTORS®, and the REALTOR® logo are certification marks owned by REALTOR® Canada Inc. and licensed exclusively to The Canadian Real Estate Association (CREA) and its member boards.
-Sale-to-list ratios and market data referenced are general indicators for the Port Coquitlam market as of May 2026.
+Sale-to-list ratios and market data referenced are general indicators for the Port Coquitlam market as of July 2026.
 Individual results vary.
 Verify current conditions at sebastianrealestate.ca/market-pulse/.